hschaeidt/blog-rawr/content/post/jest-snapshot-testing.md

 in the background  as I was using manually it's quite obvious what to do.<br />
 <br />
 We can just go and call `getNodes()` on our wrapper and it's compatible with our `toMatchSnapshot()` function.
-This [gist](https://gist.github.com/hschaeidt/0534e948aa8e101f665e9a5d5931bf27) shows a quick example of the idea.
+This [gist](https://gist.github.com/hschaeidt/0534e948aa8e101f665e9a5d5931bf27) shows a quick example of the idea.<br />